• Skip to primary navigation

 These caramel apple cider cookies are a wonderful way to ring in Autumn.
 Packed with apple flavor in the cookies and topped with a sweet caramel buttercream these cookies are sure to hit the spot!

-aerial view of caramel buttercream topped cookies on a wire rack with a red apple to the side
+caramel buttercream topped cookies on a wire rack with a red apple to the side.

 These caramel apple cookies are really easy to make and don't take very long to prepare either.
 Perfect for last-minute desserts or a simple afternoon in the kitchen when you want to bake something festive because the weather and mood are "just right."

 Named "apple cider cookies" these cookies don't actually have apple cider in them.
 Instead, we're using powdered Apple cider drink mix that you can buy in packet form.
-I got mine from Dollar Tree, but you can find them in the hot chocolate section of your local grocery store.
+This gives us all the flavor, without all of the moisture.

 1. It's delicious seasonal fun.
 Caramel apples are a traditional fall flavored treat, and eating it in a cookie form is pretty fun and awesome.